Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-zeppelin.markdown

  1. <data-source-name>.driver=class of jdbc driver applicable to the data source
  1. <data-source-name>.url=jdbc connection string to the data source
- 1. After saving changes, Zeppelin paragraphs starting with `%insightedge_jdbc(<data-source-name>)` will run quries on the added data source
+ 1. After saving changes, Zeppelin paragraphs starting with `%insightedge_jdbc(<data-source-name>)` will run queries on the added data source

  As an example, lets configure 3 data grid sources: